 Manasota Key is located in the community of Englewood.
 This community is in Charlotte County and south of Tampa.

 What is Manasota Key known for?

-Manasota Key’s most famous beaches are little-known, even though that may seem paradoxical.
+Although that may seem paradoxical, Manasota Key’s most famous beaches are little-known.
 Among the secluded beaches in the area are Manasota Beach, Blind Pass Beach, Englewood Beach, and Stump Pass Beach.

 Is Manasota Key crowded?

 Manasota Key has a beach that is the least crowded in the area.